tom-mi/iBrew/README.md

     strength weak            Set coffee strength to weak but do not toggle filter/beans cups 3                   Set number of cups to brew mode cup                 Set cup mode
-    block in:wifi,in:02          Block wifi and [Set device time] command to device patch relay out:version=12] Patches [Device info] Argument version to clients brew 4 10 beans strong   Brew 4 cups of strong coffee using the beans keeping the hotplate on for 10 minutes join MyWifi p@ssw0rd     Joins MyWifi wireless network using p@ssw0rd as credential settings 100 20 True 75  Set default user settings for the kettle to...
+    block in:wifi,in:02          Block wifi and [Set appliance time] command to appliance patch relay out:version=12] Patches [Appliance info] argument version to clients brew 4 10 beans strong   Brew 4 cups of strong coffee using the beans keeping the hotplate on for 10 minutes join MyWifi p@ssw0rd     Joins MyWifi wireless network using p@ssw0rd as credential settings 100 20 True 75  Set default user settings for the kettle to...